 - Involve active participation by the sponsor which must be a not‐for‐profit which is exempt from tax under Section 501(c)(3) of the Internal Revenue Code.

-- Involve the purchase of land or payment of general administrative costs for the sponsoring
+- Not involve the purchase of land or payment of general administrative costs for the sponsoring organization.

 If your grant request includes new equipment, please investigate whether reconditioned and/or used equipment can be substituted.
 Submissions by e‐mail are encouraged at email@example.com.

 Step one of the submission process is to submit a ONE-PAGE cover sheet with the following information:

 - Name, address, telephone, and fax numbers of your organization.

 - Name, title, telephone number, and email of your contact person.

 - Brief purpose of your organization.